 ANSWER: Diet and exercise are often lumped together by the medical community.
 But, which is more effective for hypertension?
 First, let's make a distinction between "diet modification" and "dieting".
 "Diet modification" is represented by changes to the diet (such as restricting sodium) without trying to lose weight.
 "Dieting", of course, means reducing calorie intake in order to achieve weight loss.

 • Dietary Modification: For years, physicians have instructed their patients with hypertension to limit their intake of salt/salty foods.
-The latest recommendations in the Dietary Guidelines for Americans, 2005 state: "not more than 2300 mg/day in healthy adults; not more than 1500 mg/day in patients with hypertension".
+Official recommendations such as the Dietary Guidelines for Americans state that sodium intake should be limited to: "not more than 2300 mg/day in healthy adults; not more than 1500 mg/day in patients with hypertension".

-So, the answer is, yes, it is wise to reduce salt intake when managing hypertension.
-Restricting sodium is almost always a good health choice.
-One exception is the case of endurance exercise.
-For example, if you decide you want to walk or jog a marathon as your form of exercise, or, go on a 100-mile bike ride, or, do anything that causes you to perspire heavily over several hours, then, you need to make sure you take-in enough sodium.
+In general, it's wise to reduce salt intake if you have hypertension.
+But when you have perspired heavily over several hours, you need to make sure you take-in enough sodium.
 This is an entirely different topic and is discussed in "Why Sports Nutrition Is Different".

 • Dieting (ie., weight loss): Simply losing weight helps to lower BP in many patients with hypertension.
 Weight loss has been shown to be more effective in lowering blood pressure than a variety of dietary modifications (JAMA 1992).
 In fact, some researchers believe that controlling obesity might alleviate as much as 48% of the hypertension in whites and 28% of the hypertension in blacks (El-Atat F, et al. 2003).

-So, when comparing diet vs. exercise for the management of hypertension, the best approach is a combination of: (a) proper diet (salt and calorie restriction), (b) weight loss, and (c) regular exercise.
+So, when comparing diet vs. exercise for the management of hypertension, the best approach is a combination of: (a) proper diet (salt and calorie restriction, ample consumption of fruits and vegetables), (b) weight loss, and (c) regular exercise.
 Dieting is beneficial if weight is lost, since, treating obesity helps to lower blood pressure.
 However, dieting does not strengthen the heart, lungs, muscles, and bones; only exercise can do this.

 To have a beneficial effect on lowering your blood pressure, you don't have to endure punishing amounts of exercise.
-It turns out that plain old walking is good enough to attain a blood-pressure-lowering effect.
+Plain old walking is good enough to attain a blood-pressure-lowering effect.
 Even cutting the grass, if you use a push mower, qualifies.

 Keep these points in mind: